Chranjith-13/hdp-ansible/README.md

 ## Setup variables

-Note: All the SSH logins must be known / prepared in advance or alternative SSH public-key authentication can also be used.
+Note: All the SSH logins must be known / setup in advance.

 ### Set the cluster/node level variable